CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 64x QSFP28 100G interfaces only support NRZ encoding.

 Only 32x QSFP28 ports can break out into 4x SFP28.
-The adjacent QSFP28 port is disabled.
+You must disable the adjacent QSFP28 port.
 Only the first and third or second and forth rows can break out into 4xSFP28.

 All 64x QSFP28 ports can break out into 2x QSFP28 without disabling ports.